Itchy fingers can be a symptom of a variety of conditions. However, its cause can also be as simple as dry hands.

 - weakness in fingers

-There’s no cure for diabetic peripheral neuropathy, but there are several options for slowing its progress and relieving symptoms.
-These include:
+Diabetic peripheral neuropathy is a chronic condition, and there’s currently no way to reverse its course.
+But there are several options for slowing its progress and relieving the symptoms.
+These treatments include:

 Scabies is a highly contagious condition.
-It’s caused by very small mites that burrow into your skin and lay eggs.
+It’s caused by a very small mite that burrows into your skin and lays eggs.
 This commonly happens in the skin between your fingers.

 - small blisters or pus-filled bumps